raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ]
 ```

 Now what about the columns?
-Since no two queens can share the same column, the candidate solutions must all have a unique permutation of the numbers `0` through `7`, something like this:
+Since no two rooks can share the same column, the candidate solutions must all have a unique permutation of the numbers `0` through `7`, something like this:

 ```javascript
 [